Bigerbes: Bundle bigerbes

-and such an isomorphism is referred to as a {\em trivialization} of $L$. \end{defn} In particular, $L$ is trivial if either \begin{enumerate} [{\normalfont (i)}] \item $L \cong d_1 P$ where $P \to W^{[1,2]}$ is a line bundle with trivialization $d_2 P \cong \ul \bbC$ inducing the canonical trivalization of $d_2^2 P$, or \item $L \cong d_2 Q$ where $Q \to W^{[2,1]}$ is a line bundle with trivialization $d_1 Q \cong \ul \bbC$ inducing the canonical trivialization of $d_1^2 Q$, \end{enumerate} as in either case we can take the trivial bundle on the other factor.
+for $Q_1$ and $Q_2$ as above, with the isomorphism identifying the bigerbe structure on $L$ with the canonical one on $d_1 Q_1 \otimes d_2Q_2^\inv$; such an isomorphism is referred to as a {\em trivialization} of $L$. \end{defn} In particular, $L$ is trivial if either \begin{enumerate} [{\normalfont (i)}] \item $L \cong d_1 P$ where $P \to W^{[1,2]}$ is a line bundle with trivialization $d_2 P \cong \ul \bbC$ inducing the canonical trivialization of $d_2^2 P$, or \item $L \cong d_2 Q$ where $Q \to W^{[2,1]}$ is a line bundle with trivialization $d_1 Q \cong \ul \bbC$ inducing the canonical trivialization of $d_1^2 Q$, \end{enumerate} as in either case we can take the trivial bundle on the other factor.

 As for ordinary bundle gerbes, we proceed to define pullbacks and products of bigerbes. \begin{lem} If $(W,Y_2,Y_1,X)$ and $(W',Y'_2,Y'_1,X)$ are locally split squares over $X$ and $f : X' \to X$ is a continuous map, then \begin{enumerate} [{\normalfont (i)}] \item $\big(f^\ast(W),f^\ast(Y_2),f^\ast(Y_1),X'\big)$ is a locally split square over $X'$, and \item $(W\times_X W',Y_2\times_X Y'_2, Y_1\times_X Y'_1,X)$ is a locally split square over $X$. \end{enumerate} \end{lem} \begin{proof} By hypothesis there are covers $\ecU_i \to X$ admitting sections $s^i : \ecU_i \to Y_i$ of $\pi_i : Y_i\to X$ and a cover $\ecV\to Y_1\times_X Y_2$ admitting a section $t : \ecV\to W$ of the universal map $p : W \to Y_1\times_X Y_2$.